hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/09-private-module-registry-v2/assignment.md

   }
 </style>

-## Introduction
 In this challenge, you will write a second version of the fifth Sentinel policy for Terraform.

 Your task is to complete and test a Sentinel policy that requires that all modules loaded by the root module come from the [Private Module Registry](https://www.terraform.io/docs/cloud/registry/index.html) (PMR) of a Terraform Cloud organization.

+> [!NOTE]
-At any point while solving the challenge, you can click the green "Check" button to get a hint suggesting something that you still need to do.
+> At any point while solving the challenge, you can click the green "Check" button to get a hint suggesting something that you still need to do.

-## Complete the Second Version
+Complete the Second Version
+===
-In this challenge, we would like you to move your completed `require_modules_from_pmr` function into the file, "module-functions.sentinel", so that it can be called by other policies as a Sentinel module.
-We then want you to modify the "require-modules-from-pmr-b.sentinel" policy to call the function from that file.
+- In this challenge, we would like you to move your completed `require_modules_from_pmr` function into the file, `module-functions.sentinel`, so that it can be called by other policies as a Sentinel module.

+- We then want you to modify the `require-modules-from-pmr-b.sentinel` policy to call the function from that file.

 Here are the steps you should follow:

-    1. Copy the entire `require_modules_from_pmr` function to the bottom of the "module-functions.sentinel" file that is in the /root/sentinel/common-functions/module-functions directory.
+  1. Copy the entire `require_modules_from_pmr` function to the bottom of the `module-functions.sentinel` file that is in the `/root/sentinel/common-functions/module-functions` directory.

-    1. Save the "module-functions.sentinel" file.
-    1. Replace `<import_statement>` in the "require-modules-from-pmr-b.sentinel" policy with a suitable import statement that will allow that policy to call the function from the "module-functions.sentinel" file.
-We recommend that you look at the test cases to see the name they are using for the module that points at that file. **Please use the alias `modules`.**
+  2. Replace `<import_statement>` in the `require-modules-from-pmr-b.sentinel` policy with a suitable import statement that will allow that policy to call the function from the `module-functions.sentinel` file.
+      - We recommend that you look at the test cases to see the name they are using for the module that points at that file. **Please use the alias `modules`.**

-    1. Replace `<function_call>` with a call to the `require_modules_from_pmr` function in the module referenced by the import statement you just added.
-Be sure to include two suitable arguments in the function call.
+  3. Replace `<function_call>` with a call to the `require_modules_from_pmr` function in the module referenced by the import statement you just added.
-    1. Save the "require-modules-from-pmr-b.sentinel" policy.
+      - Be sure to include two suitable arguments in the function call.

-## Examine the Test Cases and Mocks
+Examine the Test Cases and Mocks
+===
 Now open the test cases and mock files on the "Test Cases" tab.
-These are like the ones in the previous challenge, but both test cases also refer to the "module-functions.sentinel" module that you just wrote.
+These are like the ones in the previous challenge, but both test cases also refer to the `module-functions.sentinel` module that you just wrote.

-## Test the Second Version
+Test the Second Version
+===
 Finally, test your policy on the "Sentinel CLI" tab with this command:
 ```
 sentinel test -run=pmr-b.sentinel -verbose